[ Printer Friendly Version ] [ Report Abuse ]

-Stepping into the hallway, Hermione slid the compartment door shut behind her with a snap.
-Walking calmly towards the other end of the train, she kept in mind Ron’s words about her seeming pompous.
-She tried to act like her casual self again, not wanting to repel any of the new students with her mannerisms.
+Hermione stepped into the hallway and slid the compartment door shut behind her with a snap.
+Walking towards the other end of the train, she kept in mind Ron’s words about her seeming pompous and tried to act like her casual self again.

 The compartment closest to the conductor was empty when Hermione arrived.
 She checked her watch and realized that she was a few minutes early.
-The letter that she had received with her badge had explained the time and place that she would be able to meet the Head Boy and she was assured that he would be there.
+The letter that she had received with her badge had explained the time and place that she would be able to meet the Head Boy, and she felt sure that he would be there.
 Her nerves were humming.

 This is the guy that I will be working alongside for all of my duties this year…I hope we get along…she thought, tapping her wand in her palm nervously and glancing around the empty compartment.
 She closed her eyes and took a deep breath, inhaling the scent of the upholstery.
 It calmed her while she waited nervously.
-A moment later, the compartment door slid open and a brown haired boy entered.
-His robes bore the Slytherin crest and the expression on his face implied that he took his House seriously.
+A moment later, the compartment door slid open, and a brunette young man entered.
+His robes bore the Slytherin crest, and his face was set in an unimpressed expression as he looked down his nose at Hermione.

 The Head Boy looked as though he was resisting the urge to roll his eyes.
 “I’m Theodore.
 Theodore Nott, Slytherin,” he said.
 His voice was businesslike and Hermione blinked a few times, wondering if she had somehow insulted him to cause his detached tone.
 “You’re Hermione Granger, Gryffindor.”

 Hermione continued to stare, wondering why he wasn’t pausing to even let her interject her own name.

 “Are we done here?”
 Theodore asked, letting out an involuntary sigh.